-Biden, Harris to meet Israel’s Netanyahu amid Gaza war protests
+Biden hosts Israel’s Netanyahu at White House amid Gaza war protests

-Israeli prime minister, who will also meet ex-President Trump on US visit, faces condemnation over devastating conflict.
+Israeli prime minister will also meet VP Kamala Harris and ex-President Donald Trump on contentious visit to US.

-Washington, DC – US President Joe Biden is set to meet Israeli Prime Minister Benjamin Netanyahu a day after thousands of people protested against the Israeli leader’s visit to the United States capital amid the Gaza war.
+Washington, DC – US President Joe Biden is holding talks with Israeli Prime Minister Benjamin Netanyahu, a day after thousands of people protested against the Israeli leader’s visit to the United States capital amid the Gaza war.

-US Vice President Kamala Harris, the likely Democratic presidential nominee in November’s election, is also expected to hold talks with Netanyahu on Thursday.
+US Vice President Kamala Harris, the likely Democratic presidential nominee in November’s election, is also expected to meet Netanyahu later on Thursday.

 Keep readinglist of 3 items